 \section{Linear temporal logic}

 By Kamp's famous theorem~\cite{kam68}, \emph{linear temporal logic} LTL over words has the same expressive power as first-order logic $\FO[<]$.
 In an algebraic setting, one shows first that every first-order definable language $L\sse A^*$ is aperiodic.
 This is relatively easy and no local divisor technique applies here.
-In this section we give a simple proof that every aperiodic language is LTL-definable.
+In this section we concentrate on the converse.
+We give a simple proof that every aperiodic language is LTL-definable.
 We give the proof for finite words, only.
 However, the basic proof techniques generalize to infinite words~\cite{dg08SIWT} and also to Mazurkiewicz traces~\cite{dg02jcss}.

 The syntax of \emph{linear temporal logic $\LTL(A)$} over an alphabet $A$ is defined as follows: